hanxjing/PAICM/README.md

 - python paicm_pytorch.py

-We also provided the pre-trained [checkpoint] for test.
+We also provided the pre-trained [checkpoint](https://pan.baidu.com/s/1RL1g5zrWy5S1rZK33HjOvQ) for test with the password: cao3.

 ## Citations